 OTHER PILGRIMAGE PLACES

-There are many other destinations through out the world including Palestine, Jordon, Egypt, Turquie, Ukraine, Russia and many European countries.
+There are many other destinations worldwide, including Palestine, Jordon, Egypt, Turquie, Ukraine, Russia, and many European countries.

 Exodus 13:13 Consecration of the Firstborn.